 - Highways and Public Works maintains two rest stops along the route, at KM 14.5 and 87.
 Each rest area includes two outhouses and a garbage receptacle.
-The Interpretive Plan recommends that Highways and Public Works maintain the KM 14.5 rest area, and that the KM 87 rest area be de-commissioned and rest area facilities relocated to KM 60 (to be maintained by Highways and Public Works). - KM 14.5 rest area includes a "False Front" interpretive structure to welcome visitors to Dawson, owned by the Klondike Chamber of Commerce.
-The Interpretive Plan recommends retaining and renovating the "False Front" Structure, and a collaboration between Tourism and Culture and the Klondike Chamber of Commerce for new interpretive signage. - Also at KM 14.5, Environment maintains a Wildlife viewing deck with interpretive panels on the Forty Mile caribou herd and the history of use of the area by the TH.
-The Interpretive Plan recommends retaining this interpretation and enhancing the views with some brush maintenance. - Tourism and Culture maintains a Welcome to Yukon sign at the Yukon/Alaska border that is to be retained. - Yukon Parks maintain a viewing deck in the Yukon River campground (mile 0.3), off the highway, to interpret a view to a Peregrine Falcon nesting cliff. - Tr'ondëk Hwëch'in maintain a sign near KM 98 that is retained in the Interpretive Plan. - The Interpretive Plan recommends removal of two routed wooden interpretive signs, dating from the 1990s remain along the route at KM 103 and KM 51.75.
+This plan recommends that Highways and Public Works maintain the KM 14.5 rest area, and that the KM 87 rest area be de-commissioned and rest area facilities relocated to KM 60 (to be maintained by Highways and Public Works). - KM 14.5 rest area includes a "False Front" interpretive structure to welcome visitors to Dawson, owned by the Klondike Chamber of Commerce.
+The Interpretive Plan recommends Tourism and Culture work with the Klondike Chamber of Commerce to renovate the "False Front" structure. - Also, at KM 14.5, Environment maintains a wildlife viewing deck with interpretive panels on the Forty Mile caribou herd and the history of use of the area by TH.
+The plan recommends retaining this interpretation and enhancing the views with some brush maintenance. - Tourism and Culture maintains a Welcome to Yukon sign at the Yukon/Alaska border that is to be retained. - Yukon Parks (Department of Environment) maintain a viewing deck in the Yukon River campground (KM 0.3), off the highway, to interpret a view to a Peregrine Falcon nesting cliff. - Tr'ondëk Hwëch'in maintains a sign near KM 98 that welcomes visitors to their traditional land.
+The Plan recommends that this sign be retained and that the Interpretive Plan include additional content concerning TH Traditional Territory. - The Interpretive Plan recommends removal of two wooden interpretive signs, created several decades earlier, from along the route at KM 103 and KM 51.75.